templexxx/u64/README.md

 >
 >   Read Optimized:
 >   Read is wait-free and Cache-friendly, which means only needs few atomic read sequentially.
 >
+>
+>       Read could reach 500millions/second in a 20 logical core CPU.
+>
 >- **Low Overhead**
 >